Skip to main content

 NIST, CAL FIRE, and IBHS developed a science-based framework for measuring wildfire exposure.
 It proves damage depends on measurable conditions, not guesswork.

-Thermal and Heat Damage from Nearby Wildfires: The Hidden Damage Your Insurer May Miss
+Thermal and Heat Damage from Nearby Wildfires

 Total Loss Insurance Claims — When Your Home Is a Complete Loss

-A comprehensive guide to total loss insurance claims in California — every coverage that activates, rebuilding vs. cashing out, contents claims, common problems, and California-specific protections.
+A guide to total loss insurance claims in California — every coverage that activates, rebuilding vs. cashing out, contents claims, common problems, and California-specific protections.

-Types of Insurance Policies: A Complete Guide to Residential, Commercial, and Specialty Coverage
+Types of Insurance Policies: Residential to Specialty

-A comprehensive overview of every major property insurance policy type — HO-3, HO-4, HO-5, HO-6, HO-8, dwelling fire, commercial property, businessowners, flood, earthquake, DIC, builder's risk, and inland marine — with coverage details, exclusions, and California-specific considerations.
+Property policy forms compared: HO-3, HO-4, HO-5, HO-6, HO-8, dwelling fire, BOP, flood, earthquake, DIC, builder's risk, and inland marine in California.

 Underinsured After a Wildfire: What to Do When Your Policy Isn't Enough